 Who we are and where we come from are two of the most fundamental human questions.
-In my family, I can trace an exact line from me to Sam Houston on my father’s side and to a small village in Germany on my mother’s side.
-A quick glance at our wall of family photos reveals a slight change in the mold from one generation to the next.
+In my family, I can trace an exact line from me to Sam Houston on my father’s side and a small village in Germany on my mother’s side.
+A glance at our wall of family photos reveals a slight change in the mold from one generation to the next.
 But for my children, there are no such photos.
+Instead, we have Lifebooks.

 For my son, adopted from China at 22 months, and my daughter, adopted from India at 18 months, who they are and where they come from are difficult questions.
 Unlike biological families, my children’s stories did not begin when we first met.
 My children spoke different languages, ate different foods, and loved other caregivers.
 Their narratives are both beautiful and complex.
 They are both the same as other children and entirely different.
 In 2001, Beth O’Malley created the first Adoption Lifebooks, designed to help foster children and adoptive children understand these very questions.
 A Lifebook is a collection of photographs, letters, memorabilia, and words that essentially tells the story of your child.